 In the United States, almost all Fresenius Kabi injectable pharmaceutical products are sold to customers through arrangements with group purchasing organizations (GPOs) and distributors.
 The majority of hospitals undertake contracts with GPOs of their choice for their purchasing needs.
 Currently, three GPOs control the large majority of sales in the United States to hospital customers.
 Fresenius Kabi derives a large percentage of its revenue in the United States through a small number of GPOs and has purchasing agreements with the most important of them.
 To maintain these business relationships, Fresenius Kabi needs to be a reliable supplier of a comprehensive and high-quality product line, remain price-competitive, and comply with the regulations of the U.S. Food and Drug Administration (FDA).
 The GPOs also have purchasing agreements with other manufacturers and the bidding process for products is highly competitive.
 Most of the agreements Fresenius has with GPOs in the United States can be terminated at short or medium notice.
+If Fresenius Kabi does not succeed in fulfilling and maintaining its existing contracts or if new contracts are concluded on less favorable terms, this could have an adverse effect on our sales, financial position, and operational results.

 The main customers in the area of transfusion technology are plasma companies and blood centers.
 There are four major plasma companies serving the United States.
 Blood centers in the United States are consolidating in response to blood-saving efforts at hospitals, which is having an effect on pricing.
+We are countering this pricing development with efficiency improvements and cost reductions.